gabrtv/gemchain/README.md

 This is a demonstration of [LangChain](https://www.langchain.com/) with Google's [Gemini Pro](https://ai.google.dev/) model.
 Not intended for production use.

-# Quickstart for local development
+## Quickstart for local development

-Grab a Gemini API key from [here](https://makersuite.google.com/app/apikey) and export it as an environment variable:
+After cloning the repo, grab a Gemini API key from [here](https://makersuite.google.com/app/apikey) and export it as an environment variable

 ```shell
 export GOOGLE_API_KEY=<YOUR-API-KEY>
 ```

-Create a virtual environment and install the requirements.
+Create a virtual environment and install the requirements

 ```shell
 python -m venv venv